zacjohnston/pyburst/interpolator/README.txt

 23          new models with qb=0.05
 24          same as 23 but forced 2% uncertainties
-25          Use burst rate (rate) in place of recurrent time (dt)
+25          Use burst rate (rate) in place of recurrent time (dt) 26          same as 25, but with bprops 10% smaller, to test qnuc heating models